 Those are the major aspects of how your computer works, but let’s dive a little deeper into the analogy.
 A lot of equipment or components can be added to laptop and desktop computers.
 Not all of these things can be added to all computers, but here’s a description of what a few of these things do.

 There’s plenty of great options for gaming-level graphics cards at the very affordable $150-$250 price range.

 A specialty graphics card, or GPU, handles video processing exclusively.
 It’s almost like building an additional office that only handles graphic design.
 Graphics cards have their own workers, and their own desks!

-There’s a lot of these, from the super-cheap $30 range (which mainly exist just to give your computer additional outputs), to the latest monster gaming cards that run about $700.
-There’s also rendering cards that can cost over $2,000, but it’s extremely rare that anyone needs one of those.
+There’s a lot of these, from the super-cheap $40 range (which mainly exist just to give your computer additional outputs), to the latest monster gaming cards that run about $700.
+There’s also rendering cards that can cost well over $2,000, but it’s extremely rare that anyone needs one of those.
 There’s plenty of great options for gaming at the $150 -$250 price range.
-If you’re looking to get into VR, $250 will get a graphics card strong enough to handle it!
+If you’re looking to get into VR, $250 should get a graphics card strong enough to handle it!